Mini Pumpkin Cheesecakes

 - Press roughly 2 tablespoons crumbs into the bottom of each paper liner.
 Bake 10 minutes or until set and no longer looks wet.
 Cool while you make the filling.

-- In a large mixing bowl on high speed, beat together the cream cheese and sugar until light and fluffy, about 2-3 minutes.
+- In a large mixing bowl on high speed (with paddle attachment if using a stand mixer), beat together the cream cheese and sugar until light and fluffy, about 2-3 minutes.
 Scrape down the bowl as needed.